-The cortical brain is an evolutionary marvel which interacts with the outside world via self-regulation, based on its resting or ground state.
+The cortical brain is an evolutionary marvel that interacts with the outside world via self-regulation based on its resting or ground state.
 The resting state, which is disturbed during the stimulus and sensory processing, is recovered by automatic operations.
 A new research article, THE THERMODYNAMIC ANALYSIS OF NEURAL

 COMPUTATION, examines the brain's sensory processing as an energy-information cycle.
-The work also has relevance for artificial
+The work is also relevant for artificial

 intelligence, such as deep learning.